F. P. Santangelo: Broadcasting career

-Santangelo returned to San Francisco in 2022 and currently hosts the pregame show for the San Francisco Giants on KNBR, as well as the station's late night call-in show KNBR Tonight.
+Santangelo returned to San Francisco in 2022, where he hosted the pregame show for the San Francisco Giants on KNBR, as well as the station's late-night call-in show KNBR Tonight.
+In 2023, Santangelo teamed up with Joe Ritzo to fill in for Jon Miller and Dave Flemming on KNBR for Giants broadcasts.
+On Nov.
+29, 2023, he was one of several hosts fired in a station shakeup.
+Santangelo said KNBR Tonight was canceled due to budget cuts, and would be replaced with syndicated programming.

 Misconduct allegation

 Santangelo was absent from the MASN broadcasts of three Nationals games between April 30 and May 2, 2021, returned for the broadcasts of May 4 and 5.
 He then was absent from a YouTube broadcast of the game of May 6, despite the Nationals having aired promotional spots on MASN for his scheduled appearance as a color commentator during the YouTube broadcast, and did not return for MASN broadcasts on or after May 7.

 Santangelo's abrupt disappearance from the broadcast team went unexplained until May 8, when The Athletic reported that Santangelo's absence was the result of a woman's allegation of sexual misconduct by Santangelo via an anonymous Instagram post.
 The same day, a Nationals spokeswoman informed the press that the Nationals had revoked their approval of Santangelo as a member of the Nationals broadcasting team and requested that MASN remove Santangelo from Nationals broadcasts, which had resulted in his absence from April 30 to May 2.
 The Nationals spokeswoman explained that a MASN investigation had cleared Santangelo, allowing him to return for the broadcasts of May 4 and 5, but after additional allegations of misconduct surfaced online, the Nationals had again asked for his removal, resulting in his absence and indefinite suspension after May 5.
 MASN referred the matter to Major League Baseball's Department of Investigations for assistance in the investigation.

 In a statement on May 8, Santangelo denied the allegations, and a MASN spokesman expressed surprise at the Nationals' willingness to air the accusations publicly before MLB could complete an investigation.
 Santangelo returned to Nationals broadcasts on July 16, 2021, and that day MASN explained through a spokesman that "The Commissioner's Office and MASN have reviewed the anonymous claim made against F. P. Santangelo.
 MLB and MASN have found no evidence that Mr. Santangelo violated the terms of his contractor agreement, [or] league, or network regulations, nor is there more evidence currently available to us to collect.
 Accordingly, Mr. Santangelo's credentials have been restored and he resumed performing his duties tonight."
 A Nationals spokeswoman told the press, "We were informed that MLB and MASN had completed a review of Mr. Santangelo, and that MASN would be returning him to his broadcast duties today."

 On November 3, 2021, Santangelo announced that he would not return to Nationals broadcasts for the 2022 season.